brouberol/pico-mixer/README.md

 ### Getting started on Windows

+(This guide assumes that CircuitPython has been installed on the pico.
+If that is not the case, follow these [instructions](https://learn.adafruit.com/welcome-to-circuitpython) first.)

 Before being able to execute this application on your Windows machine, you will need to install the Python programming language.
 To do this, go to the [Windows download page](https://www.python.org/downloads/windows/), click on the "Latest Python 3 Release" link, and follow the installation instructions.

 Now that Python is installed, click on the green `Code` button at the top of this page, and then on `Download zip`.
 This will download the project as a zip file in your `Downloads` folder.
 Unzip it by right-clicking on the archive, and click on "Extract here".